Re: [Xen-devel] [PATCH] turn off writable page tables

 ESX and VMI Linux with direct pagetables on Xen.
 Turns out that as

-necessarily need to be so, and modern processors are getting much
+need to be so, and modern processors are getting much better at branch

 You mean that the benefit of batching outweighs the cost of an extra